Sdztrk/Contact-App/README.md

 ## Introduction

 The Contact Manager App is a simple web application built using React, Material UI and Axios for managing contacts.
-It allows users to add, edit, and delete contact information such as name, phone number, and gender.
-This README provides an overview of the application, its features, and instructions for running and deploying it.
+It allows users to add, edit, and delete contact information such as name, phone number, and gender

 ## Features